Clotilde Essiane: Club career

 Essiane scored 17 goals for Cameroonian club TKC in 2004.
 In October 2006, she was registered as a player for Equatorial Guinean club Las Vegas.

 International career

 Essiane was going to play for the Cameroon national team at the 2004 African Women's Championship, but she missed it due to a tear in her left thigh.
-Two years later, she was naturalized by Equatorial Guinea to play for its national team.
+Two years later, she was naturalized by Equatorial Guinea to play for that country national team.